Palau Royal Resort and Sam’s Tours

 - Milky Way

-- 8 or 10 days of diving and tours with Sam’s Tours Palau, depending on how long you choose to stay.
+- 6 day, 8 or 10 days of diving and tours with Sam’s Tours Palau, depending on how long you choose to stay.

 - Diving at famous Chandelier Cavern (located minutes away from Sam’s dock)

 - Jake's Sea Plane for kids under the age of 15 instead of Chandelier Cavern